mgt656-bright-morning/mgt656-spring-2015-project/README.md

 $ npm install grunt-cli
 ```

-## Downloading MEAN.JS
+## Quick Install
-There are several ways you can get the MEAN.JS boilerplate:

-### Yo Generator
-The recommended way would be to use the [Official Yo Generator](http://meanjs.org/generator.html) which will generate the latest stable copy of the MEAN.JS boilerplate and supplies multiple sub-generators to ease your daily development cycles.

-### Cloning The GitHub Repository
-You can also use Git to directly clone the MEAN.JS repository:
+You can also use Git to directly clone this repository:
 ```
 $ git clone git@git.yale.edu:mgt656/mgt656-website.git
 ```
 This will clone the latest version of the MGT-656 repository to a **mgt656-website** folder.

-## Quick Install
 The next thing you should do is install the Node.js dependencies.
 The code comes with a package.json file that contains the list of modules you need to start the application, to learn more about the modules installed visit the NPM & Package.json section.

 To install Node.js dependencies you're going to use npm again, in the application folder run this in the command-line: